samiuljoy/samiuljoy.github.io/portfolio.md

 ### # IoT Coding

+These projects involve using IoT devices like Arduino, Esp dev boards, RaspberryPI for task automation

 #.
 Made a remote controlled WiFi off/on switch for ease of access for Old People.
 The project can be found [here](https://github.com/samiulahmedjoy/irremote)

 #.
 Made an automated system that monitors plant water level and sends data through email when water level is below threshold.
 The project can be found [here](https://github.com/samiulahmedjoy/plantmanagement)